Jim was an FBI Agent for 26 years serving in San Antonio and Austin, TX, Monterey, CA, New York City, St. Louis, MO and Louisville, KY.

 In Kentucky, he primarily worked major cases including an embezzlement causing a bank failure in northern KY, a million dollar embezzlement at a bank in eastern KY and a nationwide advance-fee confidence scheme based in Bowling Green, KY.

-Upon retirement, he started Capital Intelligence Corp. in Louisville, KY and provides Security Consulting, Eavesdropping Detection and Investigation services as outlined in this site.
+Upon retirement, he started Capital Intelligence LLC in Louisville, KY and provides Security Consulting, Eavesdropping Detection and Investigation services as outlined in this site.
 He works primarily for attorneys and businesses of all sizes.